Code-Institute-Submissions/neo-data-milestone-project/README.md

 ### Javascript: main.js

-The flow of the javascript code from the point of entering a valid date into the html text box to the point of renedering the data output plots to the html document is shown in the flow diagrams below.
+The flow of the javascript code from the point of entering a valid date into the html input box to the point of rendering the data output plots to the html document is shown in the flow diagrams below.

 ![This image is not available](static/img/flowchart1.jpg)
 ![This image is not available](static/img/flowchart2.jpg)